billg-splunk/javashop-otel/README.md

 Note: Since they do not have full parameter information it can be a long process.

-TODO: Download Trace Button Image

-#Now let's play the role of the developer
+# Now let's play the role of the developer

 As a developer we must debug the function products:ProductResource.getAllProducts to find the problem.

-TODO SCREENSHOT Show the Function in File

 Now find the needle in Haystack !